Data reconstruction of the dynamical connection function in $f(Q)$ cosmology: Reconstructing the dynamical connection function from the data

 while

-where $\ln{\mathcal{L}_{max}}$ represents the maximum likelihood of the model, $p_{tot}$ represents the total number of free parameters and $N_{tot}=55$ is the number of samples.
+where $H_{mod}$ represents the evolution of the Hubble function corresponding to the specific models with their reconstructed $\gamma$.
+And $\ln{\mathcal{L}_{max}}$ represents the maximum likelihood of the model, $p_{tot}$ represents the total number of free parameters and $N_{tot}=55$ is the number of samples.
 As we can see, our results indicate that the inclusion of $\gamma$ improves the quality of the fittings to observations, compared to both $\Lambda$CDM paradigm, as well as to Sqrt-$f(Q)$ and Exp-$f(Q)$ models under the coincident gauge.
 This is one of the main results of the present work.
 Lastly, for completeness we mention that Connection \uppercase\expandafter{\romannumeral3} seems to confront with the data in a slightly better way than Connection \uppercase\expandafter{\romannumeral2}.